BlockchainCommons/developer-web-site/_pages/sskr.md

 6. Integrate SSKR and export an SSKR Envelope of your seed as a 2-of-3 sharding.
 7. Test import with each of three combinations of two shares: AB, BC, and AC.
-8. Test a two-of-three groups 2-of-3 sharding, and import with a few different combination of two shares from two different groups, such as: A1A2B1B2, A2A3C2C3, and A1A3B2B3.
+8. Test a two-of-three group, 2-of-3 share sharding, and import with a few different combination of two shares from two different groups, such as: A1A2B1B2, A2A3C2C3, and A1A3B2B3.
 9. Figure out what other metadata you'd like to include, such as seed name, seed creation date, and notes.
-Export your seed with this metadata, shard, and reconstruct
+Export your seed with this metadata, shard, and reconstruct.

 ## Videos